Skip to content

 polished labradorite stone

-Besides Labrador, Canada, deposits have been discovered in Finland, for example, where it was named “spectrolite.”
+Deposits have been discovered in Labrador, Canada, and Finland, for example, where they were named “spectrolite.”
 Madagascar and Russia also have labradorites, often with a dark gray or black base.
-Transparent labradorite with the desirable play-of-color has even been found in India, though only in small quantities.
+Transparent labradorite with the desirable play-of-colour has even been found in India, though only in small quantities.

 Usually, labradorite is found in various igneous rocks.
 It can be the most abundant mineral present in stones like anorthosite, basalt, norite, and gabbro.
 However, it can also be with metamorphic and sedimentary rocks.